April 8, 1983: John Sculley, former president of PepsiCo, takes charge as Apple’s third CEO.

 Apple’s board of directors hoped Sculley would help Apple compete against IBM, which launched its IBM Personal Computer two years before.

 John Sculley at Pepsi

 While at Pepsi, Sculley took the fight to competing soda company Coca-Cola with innovative marketing strategies like the Pepsi Challenge.
 He also worked to transform Pepsi into a lifestyle brand with the Pepsi Generation ad campaign.

-Sculley officially started work at Apple in May, the month after Cupertino named him CEO.
+Sculley officially started work at Apple in May 1983, a month after Cupertino named him CEO.

 Steve Jobs loses to John Sculley in Apple power struggle

 Ultimately, Sculley and Jobs ran into problems working together.
 After an internal struggle, Sculley convinced Apple’s board of directors to strip Jobs of his operating power within the company.